kerzok/ScalaBot/README.md

   override def startConversation: PartialFunction[Intent, Conversation] = ???
 }
 ```
-After that we need specify `id` which need for configuration and also add help and unknown text
+After that we need specify `id` which need for configuration and also add help and unknown text.
 ```scala
   override protected def id: String = "EchoBot"